Does sleep affect my pain?

 To no surprise, when we are not sleeping well for a prolonged period of time there could be health consequences.
-Headaches, obesity, diabetes, and mental health conditions are just few that appear to be related to long periods of inadequate sleep or insomnia, which is defined as at least a three week period with reduced sleep quality and duration with associated signs and symptoms of sleep deprivation.
+Headaches, obesity, diabetes, and mental health conditions are just a few that appear to be related to long periods of inadequate sleep or insomnia, which is defined as at least a three week period with reduced sleep quality and duration with associated signs and symptoms of sleep deprivation.

 Evidence suggests that when we initially undergo sleep deprivation, there is habituation, meaning the body adjusts and can tolerate life demands as per usual.
 However, if sleep problems persist, we become less tolerant and less able to cope with life challenges and may eventually start to feel an ache or pain.
 This means less rest could make an old injury more sensitive or make a person more pain sensitive.

 Sleep influences our general well-being and productivity, while sleep deprivation can increase our sensitivity to aches and pains.
 The longer we experience sleep loss, we may expect an extended recovery period for sleep patterns to normalize.